To check that files are saved to disk correctly; the system can re-read the disk after saving to verify that the file is readable.

 By default the CMD shell has verify OFF

-Copying files can be up to twice as fast with verify OFF.
+Copying files with verify OFF can be significantly faster, up to twice as fast.

 VERIFY without a parameter will display the current setting.